-Millions are set to return to work following the end of the Chinese Lunar New Year holiday, but many schools and workplaces remain closed, and white-collar employees are told to work from home.
+In China, millions are set to return to work following the end of the Lunar New Year holiday, but many schools and workplaces remain closed, and white-collar employees are told to work from home.

 11 February 2020: Death toll passes 1,000